-Restricted cash primarily represents deposited cash that is restricted by financial institutions for two purposes. \$0.4 million is restricted as collateral for a letter of credit issued to the Company's landlord in accordance with the terms of a lease agreement entered into in December 2020, and is classified as a non-current asset as it will be returned to the Company upon the occurrence of future events which are expected to occur beyond one year from March 31, 2023.
-The remaining \$0.9 million is restricted for expenditures related to the NSA.
-See Note 12 for additional information.
+Restricted cash primarily represents deposited cash that is restricted by financial institutions for two purposes. \$0.4 million is restricted primarily as collateral for a letter of credit issued to the Company's landlord in accordance with the terms of a lease agreement entered into in December 2020, and is classified as a non-current asset as it will be returned to the Company upon the occurrence of future events which are expected to occur beyond one year from June 30, 2023.
+The remaining \$0.5 million is restricted for expenditures related to the NSA.
+See Note 12 for additional information regarding the NSA.